Cornmeal with Spinach (Polenta with Spinach)

 There are many recipes made with spinach and tomato.
 My recipe of Cornmeal and Spinach does have tomato but not as much as a recipe with just cornmeal and tomato.
 The amount of tomato added is to add flavor and to boost the wonderful yellowish color of my Cornmeal with Spinach.

-Courtesy of my sister Sandra.
+Courtesy of Sandra.
 Thanks, sis!

 Cornmeal with Spinach